TOMBOW BRUSH TIP MARKER IS A CLASSIC

 When we are drawing fashion design, what is our goal?
-Brush tip markers bring a rich drama to the page when we are aiming for mood, texture, expressiveness, and definition.
+Tombow brush tip markers bring a rich, organic constrasts and drama to the fashion sketch.

 TOMBOW is a water-soluble brush tip marker, so you can’t paint over it when drawing fashion unless you’re planning on it running like a tie-dye effect.
-Also known as “wet-on-wet” or “bleed”.
+Also known as “wet-on-wet” or “bleed” technique.

-Some people use a paintbrush on purpose to create watercolor washes with their markers but I wanted crisp bright lines in this session
+Some people use a water-loaded paintbrush on purpose to create watercolor washes with their water based markers.
+But I wanted crisp bright lines in this fashion drawing session.

-THAT’S WHY i used a green pastel tDerwent Graphite Blocks) to smudge the color onto the dress drawing below – I knew I needed something dry and sheer over the Tombow.
+THAT’S WHY i used a green pastel (Derwent Graphite Blocks) to smudge color onto the dress drawing below. – I knew I needed something dry and sheer to layer color over the Tombow marker.
+Dry color won’t cause a bleed.
+It did soften my lines though, due to the pastel’s opacity.

 The wide range of expressions that com out of a single brush pen can be just what you needed to emphasize layers and folds, pleats, gathers, ruffles, overlaps, or crisp shadows under hems.